We have a fantastic School

 We actively support the Government's Prevent Agenda to counter radicalism and extremism.
 Our prevent duty statement can be found on our policies page.

-Our Designated Safeguarding Lead (DSL) is Mr Chris Roynon (Headteacher).
-Our Deputy DSL is Mrs Sally Garbutt (Senior teacher).
-The governor with responsibility for safeguarding is Sarah Stanton-Nadin
+Our Designated Safeguarding Lead (DSL) is Mrs Nichola Smith (Headteacher).
+Our Deputy DSLs are Mrs Emma Tindall and Mrs Jane Mear.
+The governor with responsibility for safeguarding is Sarah Stanton-Nadin.

 Information about keeping children safe online can be found on here